bloc97/RedditPlaceExplorer/README.md

  - Dataset pre-caching/snapshotting for instantaneous skips in time
  - No internet connection needed after initial download

+Known Issues:
+ - Pixel simulation has a bug currently, some pixels are not being updated properly, a fix is on the way...

 TODO: (in the future?)
  - Explain how the dataset and caching works
  - Add user hashes to the binary dataset